 Today, about three times that many people live in Multnomah County and the central courthouse gets heavily used each day, from judges to jurors to people paying their parking tickets.
 Greater demand from a much larger population, coupled with a century’s worth of use, means the courthouse has developed serious safety problems that no longer can be deferred.

-Multnomah County is committed to providing a safe and functional central courthouse and is making great progress toward achieving that goal.
+Multnomah County is committed to providing a safe and functional central courthouse and is making great progress toward constructing a new central courthouse.
+The new courthouse is scheduled to open in summer 2020 at the corner of SW Madison St. and SW First Avenue in downtown Portland.
 Please check this page frequently for updates on this project.
 Follow all the developments on Twitter.

-Learn more about why Multnomah County needs a new central courthouse by going inside the current century-old courthouse in this video from 2012.
+Learn more about why Multnomah County needs a new central courthouse by going inside the current century-old courthouse in this video.